Home Copycat Recipes Cracker Barrel Chicken and Dumplings

 This recipe may be simple, but it hits all the right notes.
 If you want to dress it up, though, here are some suggestions:

-• Add herbs and spices to the dumplings and the broth for more flavor.
+• Add herbs and spices for more flavor.
 Thyme, chives, parsley, cayenne powder, rosemary, garlic, paprika, sage, and Italian seasoning all add a fresh and earthy taste to the dish.

-• Start with a mirepoix – a mixture of sliced celery, carrots, and onions.
+• Start with a mirepoix.
+A mirepoix a mixture of sliced celery, carrots, and onions.
 This base is used to add flavor and aroma to soups and other dishes.

-• Adding corn, mushroom, and peas to the soup will give them a nice texture and flavor contrast.
-It gives the dumplings
+• Add more veggies.
+Adding corn, mushrooms, and peas to the soup will give the dish a nice texture and flavor contrast.

-• If you’re a cheese lover, add freshly grated parmesan or cheddar cheese to the broth.
+• Make it cheesy.
+If you’re a cheese lover, add freshly grated parmesan or cheddar cheese to the broth.
 The richness makes this classic comfort food even more irresistible.

-• Add shredded zucchini into the dumplings for a healthier dish!
+• Add something green.
+Add shredded zucchini into the dumplings for a healthier dish!
 The kids won’t even notice it.

-• Instead of chicken, you can also use ham, turkey, beef, and other meats to the dish.
+• Swap out the meat.
+Instead of chicken, you can also use ham, turkey, beef, or other meats.
 Now’s the time to raid your fridge for leftovers!

 More Cracker Barrel Recipes to Try